 The Accounts and Audit Regulations require the disclosure of the remuneration of senior officers whose annual salary is over £50,000 and who have responsibility for management to the extent that they can direct or control the major activities of the Authority, either solely or collectively.
 These officers are the Brigade Managers who collectively form the Strategic Leadership Team, and the S.151 Officer.
 Expenses are taxable payments, not reimbursements made for (e.g.) subsistence.
 Benefits in kind comprise the taxable cash equivalent value of any benefits provided by the Authority.

-Notes: 1 The Assistant Chief Fire Officer, Director of Service Support left on 8 June 2022.
+Notes: 1 Ben Ansell, Chief Fire Officer, left on 31 December 2024.